 A great book has the power to move you in profound ways, to open your mind to new experiences and new places without ever leaving the comfort of your own home.
-But the best travel books have the power to not only take you to a new place mentally but to instill in you the burning desire to head out there yourself, shake off the shackles of current life and get out there to see the world.
+But the best travel books of all time can not only take you to a new place mentally but instill in you the burning desire to head out there yourself, shake off the shackles of current life and get out there to see the world.

 The written word is a powerful thing, and many books have had a profound effect on me and the direction of my life.

-In this post I want to share with you what I consider the best travel books…
+In this post, I want to share with you what I consider the best travel books ever written…

 But that wasn’t enough, I wanted more amazing travel books to read, so I reached out to 10 other prominent travel bloggers to find out what books inspired them to get out there traveling.